MicrosoftDocs/cpp-docs/docs/error-messages/tool-errors/linker-tools-warning-lnk4210.md

 -   Add msvcrt.lib, libcmt.lib, or libcmtd.lib to your linker command line.

 -   When moving from /clr:pure compilation to /clr, remove the [/ENTRY](../../build/reference/entry-entry-point-symbol.md) option from the linker-line.
-This will enable CRT initialization allowing static initializers to be executed at application startup.
+This enables CRT initialization and allows static initializers to be executed at application startup.

--   If your project is built with [/ENTRY](../../build/reference/entry-entry-point-symbol.md), and if /ENTRY is passed a function other than `_DllMainCRTStartup`, the function must call CRT_INIT.
-See [Run-Time Library Behavior](../../build/run-time-library-behavior.md) and Knowledge Base article Q94248, [http://support.microsoft.com/default.aspx?scid=kb;en-us;94248](http://support.microsoft.com/default.aspx?scid=kb;en-us;94248) for more information.
+ The [/GS](../../build/reference/gs-buffer-security-check.md) compiler option requires the VCRuntime library startup code that runs in `_DllMainCRTStartup`.

- The [/GS](../../build/reference/gs-buffer-security-check.md) compiler option requires CRT startup code.
+-   If your project is built using /ENTRY, and if /ENTRY is passed a function other than `_DllMainCRTStartup`, the function must call `_CRT_INIT` to initialize the CRT.
+This is not sufficient if your DLL uses /GS, requires static initializers, or is called in the context of MFC or ATL code.
+See [DLLs and Visual C++ run-time library behavior](../../build/run-time-library-behavior.md) for more information.

 ## See Also
  [Setting Linker Options](../../build/reference/setting-linker-options.md)